 Some organisations get this right, others have very little conscious understanding of what being a Director means, or explicit criteria when making Director appointments.
 One thing is for certain, making ill-informed Director decisions will have long term negative consequences for your organisation, and getting it right will have significantly positives outcomes for many years to come.

-Predaptive spend significant time working with Directors and senior managers, in improving team and organisational performance.
-For more details contact us.
+We spend significant time working with Directors and senior managers, in improving team and organisational performance.